-Naples is often known as the cultural capital of Southern Italy for its blend of tradition, passion, and grit.
-The Neapolitan people have a strong sense of identity, and their dialect reaches far outside the metropolitan borders.
-With the Mediterranean sun seeping through the narrow streets of the centro storico, you will encounter fantastic street art, an unparalleled food scene, and the charming, yet chaotic soul of the Southern metropolis.
+Napoli or Naples is often known as the cultural capital of Southern Italy for its blend of tradition, passion, and grit.
+The Neapolitan people have a strong sense of identity, reaching far outside the metropolitan borders.
+You'll encounter fantastic street art, an unparalleled food scene, and the charming, yet chaotic soul of the Southern metropolis.
 In the area surrounding Naples, there is so much to explore.
 From ancient ruins to beautiful palaces and Mediterranean islands, you won’t want to miss the incredible destinations.

-Here are 10-day trips to take from Naples:
+Check out these 10-day trips to take from Napoli

 Considered the most famous beach in Naples, Bagno Elena is the perfect place to relax without traveling very far.
 The scenic beach is situated with a premiere view of Palazzo Donna Anna, and it has been welcoming visitors since the 1800s.